My knees went weak and I sagged to the loveseat, but I didn't feel faint.

 "Hi.
 I'm Steve Adams.
 I'm Katy O'Connor's fiancé.
 She was admitted last night for smoke inhalation after a fire at a bed-and-breakfast we own together."

 The woman at the desk accessed a computer terminal.
-As Jessica had predicted, she gave me a room number and I headed straight for the elevator and up to the third floor.
-I stopped at the nurses' station, and was directed to Katy’s room.
+As Jessica had predicted, she gave me a room number, and I headed straight for the elevator and up to the third floor.
+I stopped at the nurses' station, and was directed to Katy's room.
 I walked down the hallway, and found the door open.
-I recognized Katy’s parents and sister from the wedding.
+I recognized Katy's parents and sister from the wedding.

 "Hey," I said.

 I nodded to the others in the room, and walked over to Katy and took her left hand.
-The right one had IVs and a pulse-oximeter.
-I glanced up at the monitor and saw that her ‘sat’ was only 89%, which was low, especially given that she was receiving 5 liters of oxygen per minute by mask, according to the gauge on the wall.
+The right one had IVs and a pulse oximeter.
+I glanced up at the monitor and saw that her 'sat' was only 89%, which was low, especially given that she was receiving 5 litres of oxygen per minute by mask, according to the gauge on the wall.
 In addition, her respiration was faster than it should have been, and her heart rate was elevated.
-All of that added up to decreased lung function, based on things I’d learned from Al Barton and Jessica.
+All of that added up to decreased lung function, based on things I'd learned from Al Barton and Jessica.

 "Steve!
 What are you doing here?"
 Katy asked, her raspy voice muffled by the oxygen mask.

-“The Sheriff called me and I got on the first flight to Boston.
-How are you?”
+"The Sheriff called me, and I got on the first flight to Boston.
+How are you?"

 "My chest hurts, I'm coughing up black gunk, and I have a headache.
 Otherwise, OK."